xAn-x/Football-Shootout-Analysis/README.md

 | Original | Model Result |
 |----------|--------------|
 | <img src="test/video.gif" alt="Video" class="responsive-img" style="width:550px"> | <img src="output/output.gif" alt="Output" class="responsive-img" style="width:550px;"> |

----

-## Key Features

-- **Player and Ball Tracking**: Implement tracking algorithms to follow players and the ball throughout the shootout.
-- **Finding Player with the Ball**: Automatically identify which player has the ball at any given moment.
-- **Team Division by Jersey Color**: Utilize SigLip, UMAP, and KMeans to cluster players based on their jersey colors, effectively dividing teams for analysis.

 ## Contributing